shini4i/argo-watcher/.github/CONTRIBUTING.md

 The nuclei DAST scan runs weekly on `main` rather than per pull request, so it does not gate your PR.

+Strix, an AI pentest agent, runs on pull requests that touch Go, `web/` or `Taskfile.yml`.
+It needs the repository's LLM credentials, which GitHub does not expose to forks, so it is skipped on a PR from a fork; a maintainer scans those by pushing the branch here and running the workflow manually.

 ## Code of Conduct

 Participation is governed by the [Code of Conduct](CODE_OF_CONDUCT.md).